Topics Map > College of Letters and Science > Academic & Curricular Administration > Frequently Asked Questions

 - L&S Academic Program Review - Frequently Asked Questions

-- Changes to L&S Program Requirements (Major, Named Option, Certificate, Graduate Minor)
+- How to Propose Changes to L&S Program Requirements (Major, Named Option, Certificate, Graduate Minor)